-The observation of fertility of spikes confirmed the presence or absence of the gametocidal locus, i.e. lines retaining the wild type locus would be semisterile while the presence of fertile spikes indicated the potential loss of the gametocidal function (presumably as a result of a deletion induced by irradiation).
+The observation of fertility of spikes confirmed the presence or absence of the Gc locus; that is, lines retaining the wild-type locus would be semisterile, while the presence of fertile spikes indicated the potential loss of the Gc function (presumably as a result of a deletion induced by irradiation).
 Spike fertility was measured as the percentage of florets that contained well-developed seeds.
-Only the two outermost (oldest) florets within each spikelet were counted for a maximum of 4 spikes per M1 plant.
+Only the two outermost (oldest) florets within each spikelet were counted for a maximum of four spikes per M, plant.
 Undersized florets at the top and bottom of the spike were not included in the calculations.
 Parental plants of Huntsman and Brigand ILs 8/2 and 8/9 were grown as controls alongside each batch so that environmental effects on spike fertility could be taken into account.
 Adjustments were made to the fertility results by multiplying the mutant line fertility percentage by 100 and then dividing it by the fertility percentage for the controls.
-An average of approximately 50% viable seeds indicated that the 'breaker' element was present since it would cause abortion of around half of the gametes.
+An average of approximately 50% viable seeds indicated that the breaker element was present since it would cause abortion of around half of the gametes.